Benitoite/surfs_up/README.md

 |<img src="Resources/icecreamwx.png" width=900></img>|
 |  Figure 5.
 Days Rainfall < .25" and Temperature > 66℉  |

-In light of the Oahu station weather analysis, we anticipate success in both the surf board and ice cream components of the store.
+In light of the O'ahu station weather analysis, we anticipate success in both the surf board and ice cream components of the store.
 With the right outlook on weather forcasting, the store can maintain good profitability by offering ice cream more frequently during the warmer half of the year (June-December), and holding back during periods of forecast heavy precipitation.
 Also maintain an eye for forecast surfing weather, that is high sea-level wind speeds and vorticity, in order to time promotions and discounts to your best advantage.